IvanUkhov/blog/_posts/2025-07-30-guardrails.md

 $$

-It can be seen that the local ones are standard Gaussian, while the global ones have the mean set to non-zeros values (to be discussed shortly), with the standard deviation set to one still.
+It can be seen that the local ones are standard Gaussian, while the global ones have the mean set to non-zero values (to be discussed shortly), with the standard deviation set to one still.
 Since we work on a logarithmic scale due to the usage of a log-Gaussian distribution in Equation 1, this standard parameterization should be adequate for websites having a number of sessions per